Is Tijuana safe to travel to in 2022?

 Finally, don’t just rely on this one page alone.
 Look for other useful information that you feel can support you along your trip.

 Most visitors to Tijuana use a rental car or bus to cross the border.
 Secured paid parking is available all across the city.

 Colectivos are shared mini-buses that can transport you to and from the border as well as all around the city.

-They are a safe, reliable, and cheap mode of public transportation that most of the citizens use.
+They are a safe, reliable, and cheap mode of public transportation that most citizens use.